 Honey bees support the ecosystem.
 However, bee populations are declining at a dramatic rate, especially in the past 15 years.
 At this rate, it will only be a matter of time before crop production starts dropping too.
 Several factors have contributed to the disappearance of honey bees.

-Colony collapse disorder is caused by climate change, absence of genetic biodiversity, and the use of pesticides among other human practices.
+Colony collapse disorder is caused by climate change, the absence of genetic biodiversity, and the use of pesticides among other human practices.
 In order to save the world’s agricultural system, the bees must be saved.
 Here are 8 ways you can help the local bee populations.

 1. Plant Bee-Friendly Flowers

 One popular way of supporting the bee populations is planting a pollinator garden with attractive flowers.
-Having a variety of bloom at the same time is encouraged.
+Having a variety of blooms at the same time is encouraged.
 Brightly colored flowers like sunflowers, cranesbill, and daisies will attract bees to your garden.
 Single-headed flowers such as daffodils and anemones produce the most nectar for honey bees.
 While gardening, avoid plants that lack nectar or stamen.
 Flowers like roses with clustered petals are confusing to the bees.

 2. Plant Herbs and Vegetables

-On top of being attractive, herbs are a source of food for the honeybees.
+On top of being attractive, herbs are a source of food for honeybees.
 Herbs like mint, oregano, sage, and cilantro require little space.
 Gardeners with small plots can still support the bee populations: you can grow them in pots on your balcony.

 Leafy vegetables like kale and spinach are categorized as seeding plants.
 Their presence ensures the honey bees have food supply throughout the year: even during the cold months.